andoneve/laurawadden.github.io/tor-hidden-services-for-beginners.md

 This should show you an .onion URL.
 Enter it into the Tor Browser.
 If you are new to Tor and .onion URLs, read more about [how Tor works](https://www.torproject.org).

 You should see your own index.html appear in the Tor Browser.
 If so, congrats!
 You've officially just set up your own hidden service.
-If you have trouble getting things working feel free to chat me at [@laurawadden](http://www.twitter.com).
+If you have trouble getting things working at this point feel free to chat me at [@laurawadden](http://www.twitter.com).

 More information on this section and more advanced tips:
 * [Configuring Tor Hidden Service](https://www.torproject.org/docs/tor-hidden-service.html.en)